-We checked OSF preprint providers on Friday, September 27, 2024, for preprints that the authors had classified under the subject of "Social and Behavioral Sciences".
-For the period September 20 to September 26, we retrieved 34 new preprint(s).
+We checked OSF preprint providers on Friday, December 06, 2024, for preprints that the authors had classified under the subject of "Social and Behavioral Sciences".
+For the period November 29 to December 05, we retrieved 38 new preprint(s).

 Politics, Economics, Sociology